Best Pizza Peels

 Best Wood for Pizza Peel

 The best wood for a pizza peel gives you several choices.
-Wooden pizza peels are what existed for centuries before metal ones came onto the market.
+Wooden pizza peels existed for centuries.
+Only in recent decades, metal pizza peels appeared.
 It’s durable, can withstand high temperatures, doesn’t react with food, and is biodegradable.
-The material that’s best is routinely debatable but currently, the top preferences are shown here.
+The material that’s best is routinely debatable, but currently, see the top preferences here.

 • Maple